All Episodes

 Do you have the right to protect yourself, your family?

-Well, what are people gonna do?
+Well, what are people going to do?

 All sorts of way to kill people if you're intent on killing innocent people.

-But it is interesting that a lot of these rich celebrities that they live in their protected and gated communities, and when they're out in public, they have their armed guards and you know, the same thing with the politicians like Hillary Clinton, who just waited nine hours to start playing politics.
+And, you know, the same thing with the politicians like Hillary Clinton, who just waited nine hours to start playing politics.

-We didn't even know how Many were killed, how many were injured at the time.
+We didn't even know how many were killed, how many were injured at the time.

-You know, you have two congressmen, Congressman Seth Moulton and a Congresswoman as well, Catherine Clark, they wouldn't even have a moment of silence or participate in a moment of silence on the House floor.
+They wouldn't even have a moment of silence or participate in a moment of silence on the House floor.

 Pretty sick, pretty twisted.

-You know, a lot of these people in the case of Congress, they have their own armed police force.
+You know, a lot of these people, in the case of Congress, they have their own armed police force.

 That's to keep them safe.